BC547 Transistor Pinout, Specs, Datasheet, Equivalent and Uses

 So a small current to the base pin of the transistor switches the large current between the collector and the emitter.

 BC547 is also used for the amplification of the input signals.
 A small amount of current at the base is used to control a large amount of current between the collector and emitter.
-So basic applications of BC547 are switching and amplification.

-BC547 transistor Pinouts
+BC547 transistor pinout

-BC547 transistor Pinouts
+BC547 transistor pinout

 Pin NumberPin NameDescription